Nixdorf Computer: Withdrawal from IBM-compatible mainframe market

 In 1989, Nixdorf decided to pull out of the IBM-compatible mainframe market, in order to focus on Unix.
 It transferred its Nixdorf 8890 line of clone IBM mainframes to Comparex Informationssysteme GmbH.
 However, while Comparex was willing to take over the hardware business, it did not want the responsibility of maintaining Nixdorf's Edos operating system (a fork of IBM's DOS/VS operating system), preferring that its customers purchase mainframe operating systems from IBM instead.
 Nixdorf decided to cancel all work on the next release of its Edos, since they did not want to commit to maintain any new version in the years to come.

 Takeover by Siemens

 On October 1, 1990, Siemens took over the Nixdorf shares and the merger between the Nixdorf Computer AG and Siemens followed to the Siemens Nixdorf Informationssysteme (SNI).

 Thousands of people were made redundant in Paderborn the same year, because Siemens sought to streamline the company.
 Siemens became the largest computer company in Europe.

 Formation of new companies

-On October 1, 1999, the SNI was taken over by Kohlberg Kravis Roberts and Goldman Sachs Capital Partners.
+On October 1, 1999, SNI was taken over by Kohlberg Kravis Roberts and Goldman Sachs Alternatives.
 The name was changed to Wincor Nixdorf GmbH.
 Since 2004 the company is going public at the Frankfurter Börse as Wincor Nixdorf AG.
 It produces cash points, cash registers and reverse vending machines.
 In 2016, Wincor Nixdorf merged with Diebold, Inc. to produce Diebold Nixdorf.